fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Disable-AadrmDocumentTrackingFeature.md

 You can disable document tracking either before you activate the Azure Rights Management service, or after.
 After you have disabled document tracking, you can re-enable it at any time.

-For more information about document tracking and revocation, see [Track and revoke your documents](/information-protection/rms-client/client-track-revoke) (https://docs.microsoft.com/information-protection/rms-client/client-track-revoke) from the Azure Information Protection user guide.
+For additional information about the document tracking site, see [Configuring and using document tracking for Azure Information Protection](https://docs.microsoft.com/information-protection/rms-client/client-admin-guide-document-tracking) from the Azure Information Protection client administrator guide.

 ## EXAMPLES